English Faculty Policy

 The faculty programme of study is reviewed annually to ensure it continues to meet the needs of our pupils.
 Schemes of work are available at Pathway 2, 2+ and 3 to provide the appropriate level of challenge.
 The teacher will use the sequence of task as a guideline, adapting the line of learning where needed.
 Particular emphasis is placed on the need for accommodating a wide range of learning styles to ensure good progress for all students.
 Resources and texts are adapted and new resources identified and purchased to ensure that pupils encounter engaging and challenging texts.
 Pathway 1 groups work with a cross-curricular themed approach to their learning, incorporating stimulating texts that fit with the themes and build greater understanding of themselves and the world around them.
 Their work builds on skills developed through the Early Years Foundation Stage.

 5. Student Involvement in Formative Profiling

-- End of module review (including referencing examination assessment criteria in KS4 + 5)
+- end of module review (including reference to exam assessment criteria in KS4 + 5)

 6. Examinations and Accreditation

 The faculty aims to ensure that all students leave school with evidence of the skills that they have gained, through external qualifications/accreditation where appropriate.
 The key focus is to ensure pupils develop functional skills at their level to equip them for life and future learning.
 Pupil progress is monitored and exam readiness assessed using the English Faculty Subject Framework.

 Whilst working toward accreditation, pupils continue to engage with modules of work that provide opportunity for pupils to study whole texts and study in greater depth.
 Themes are selected and differentiated units written by the faculty to reinforce knowledge gained and continue to provide cross-curricular learning opportunities, engagement with important PSHE issues and links to the World of Work and life beyond school.

 [For further details on examination courses please see this section of the policy.]